mtdxc/libp2p.specs/pubsub/README.md

 This is the specification for generalized广义 pubsub over libp2p.
 Pubsub in libp2p is currently still experimental and this specification is subject to change.
 This document does not go over specific implementation of pubsub routing algorithms, it merely describes the common wire format that implementations will use.

-libp2p pubsub currently uses reliable ordered streams between peers.
+libp2p pubsub currently uses reliable可靠 ordered有序 streams between peers.
 It assumes that each peer is certain of the identity of each peer it is communicating with.
 It does not assume that messages between peers are encrypted, however encryption defaults to being enabled on libp2p streams.

 You can find information about the PubSub research and notes in the following repos: